 Review cycle for S-100-based Product Specifications

-IHO Resolution 2/2007 (as amended) outlines the process for development and approval of IHO based Product Specifications.
+IHO Resolution 2/2007 (as amended) outlines the process for development and approval of IHO-based Product Specifications.
 As part of this lifecycle it is important that Working Groups and Project Teams engage with the IHO Data Quality Working Group (DQWG) to review Product Specifications for adherence to S-100 data quality aspects and completeness.
 While this review can occur prior to Edition 1.0.0 (Testing and Implementation Edition), the DQWG will review and provide feedback during the Edition 1.0.0 to 1.9.n phase Specification development.
 Edition 1.0.0 of any IHO S-100-based Product Specification is not designed for regular use in approved arrangements or for provision of operation services by purpose.
 Edition 2.0.0 of a Product Specification is considered to be mature and can be used for implementation.
-Figure B-5-2 below shows the IHO Review Cycle as included in IHO Resolution 2/2007.
+Figure B-4-2 below shows the IHO Review Cycle as included in IHO Resolution 2/2007.